-December 31, 2018 ember 31, 2017
+December 31, 2020 December 31, 2019

-Raw materials \$ 1,431 \$ 452
+Raw materials \$ 824 \$ 874

-Work in progress 9,324 3,912
+Work in progress 8,745 9,652

-Finished goods 5,362 6,390
+Finished goods 9,128 8,759

-Total inventory \$ 16,117 \$ 10,754
+Total inventory \$ 18,697 \$ 19,285

 The Company periodically reviews its inventories for excess amounts or obsolescence and writes down obsolete or otherwise unmarketable inventory to its estimated net realizable value.
-The Company recorded a \$1.8 million inventory write down for the twelve month period ended December 31, 2018 primarily related to inventory labeling changes.
-No write down was recorded for the twelve month period ended December 31, 2017.
+The Company recorded write downs of \$0.5 million and \$0.4 million for the twelve month periods ended December 31, 2020 and 2019, respectively, primarily related to product approaching expiration.
 Additionally, though the Company's product is subject to strict quality control and monitoring which it performs throughout the manufacturing processes, certain batches or units of product may not meet quality specifications resulting in a charge to cost of product sales.
-For the twelve month periods ended December 31, 2018 and December 31, 2017, these amounts were immaterial.
+For the twelve month periods ended December 31, 2020 and December 31, 2019, these amounts were immaterial.